-Vehicles with automatic transmission are equipped with an 'H-gate' gear selector mechanism.
+Your vehicle is equipped with an 'H-gate' gear selector mechanism.
 This combines the operating mechanism of both the main gearbox and the transfer gears, and enables the gear selector positions for both the high and low gear ranges to be located side by side.